-A comparison of the distillation curves of Grader C and the Reindeer Condensates and Linda-1 condensate shows that Grader C was well matched to the boiling point curve for both condensate types.
-The specific gravity/API gravity of the modelling analogue Grader C is slightly higher than Linda and Reindeer condensate (50.1 API compared to 48.2 API and 48.5 API respectively).
+A comparison of the distillation curves of Grader C and the Linda-1 condensate shows that Grader C was well matched to the boiling point curve for the condensate type.
+The specific gravity/API gravity of the modelling analogue Grader C is slightly higher than Linda condensate (50.1 API compared to 48.2 API and 48.5 API respectively).

-On this basis, and in view of the similarity in other factors influencing weathering and persistence in the environment (refer Section 7.1.3 of the EP), the modelling conducted is considered representative of how Yoorn, Jelen and Parnassus gas condensate would behave in the environment.
+On this basis, and in view of the similarity in other factors influencing weathering and persistence in the environment (refer Section 7.1.3 of the EP), the modelling conducted is considered representative of how Yoorn gas condensate would behave in the environment.